Key Issues and Texts

 - Ikemura Amaral, H., Horn, P. & Poets, D. 2022.
 Introduction: Indigenous urbanisation in Latin America.
 Bulletin of Latin American Research 41(1):1-3.
 (IDiscover and open access)

 - Horn, P. (2019).
 Urban Indigeneity as lived experience.
 In Indigenous Rights to the City.
 Routledge.
 Chapter 5, pp. xx.
-(IDiscover but computer access only so to be uploaded on Moodle)
+(IDiscover but computer access)

 - Peluso, D. M. (2015) ‘Circulating between Rural and Urban Communities: Multi-sited dwellings in Amazonian frontiers’, The Journal of Latin American and Caribbean Anthropology.
 Wiley, pp. 57-79.
 (IDiscover and open access)